-- Document a total of at least 3 shifts in staff positions, on a total of at least three ground SAR incidents, during the three years immediately prior to the date of application for re-certification.
-Simulations may be counted toward re-certification requirements. - 2.
-Continuing education may only be used for a total of 2 shifts. - a.
+- 2. Continuing education may only be used for a total of 2 shifts. - a.
 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
 (One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.) - b.
 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
-One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in CQ, FTM, Field Team Signcutter (FTS), FTL, Managing Search Operations (MSO), Practical Search Operations (PSO), Incident Commander for Ground Search and Rescue (ICG), or leadership training.
+One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in CQ, FTM, Field Team Signcutter (FTS), FTL, Managing Search Operations (MSO), Practical Search Operations (PSO), Incident Commander for Ground Search and Rescue (ICG), or leadership training. - Receive a favorable vote of the ASRC Board of Directors.

-- 3. Receive a favorable vote of the ASRC Board of Directors. - 4.
-In the event the SM-IV does not receive a favorable vote, they will be put on an immediate suspension as SM-IV.
+- 4. In the event the SM-IV does not receive a favorable vote, they will be put on an immediate suspension as SM-IV.
 The Board of Directors will prepare a letter stating the reasons for the suspension if for reasons other than non-compliance with section 1.
 The SM-IV may choose to dispute matters in writing or in person at the next Board of Directors meeting.
 After a presentation by the suspended staff member the BOD will go into a closed session for deliberations.
 The BOD may reverse the suspension by a simple majority vote. - 5.
 The review cycle period shall begin the first January of the year following the SM-IV's initial certification.